 Making a FOI request is straightforward but making an effective request can be more difficult.
 Requests that ask for too much information can be refused – and some information may be exempt.
 But a well thought-out request can have a powerful impact, revealing that a policy isn’t working, an authority isn’t doing its job or generating key information for your research.

-This practical course is designed to help campaigners, researchers, journalists and others make the most of the Act and the parallel Environmental Information Regulations.
-It explains the legislation, shows how to draft clear and effective requests, describes how to challenge unjustified refusals and highlights critical decisions of the Information Commissioner and Tribunal.
-The course’s interactive sessions will encourage you to work out how best to apply the Act in a variety of situations.
+The course is designed to help campaigners, researchers, journalists and others make the most of the Act and the parallel Environmental Information Regulations.
+It explains the legislation, shows how to draft clear and effective requests and describes how to challenge unjustified refusals.
+The course’s interactive sessions will encourage you to test your own FOI drafting skills.
 The course is aimed at both beginners and those who are already using the Act but want to do so more effectively.